YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/nodes/data_node.rst

         :raises: :cpp:class:`YInvalidArgumentError<YInvalidArgumentError>` In case the argument is invalid.
         :raises: :cpp:class:`YPathError<YPathError>` In case the path is invalid.

+    .. cpp:function:: virtual DataNode& create_action(const std::string& path)

+        Creates a :cpp:class:`DataNode<DataNode>` representing a YANG 1.1 action corresponding to the path and set its value.

+        This methods creates a :cpp:class:`DataNode<DataNode>` tree based on the path passed in.
+The path expression must identify a single node.

+        The returned :cpp:class:`DataNode<DataNode>` is the last node created (the terminal part of the path).

+        :param path: The XPath expression identifying the node.
+        :param value: The string representation of the value to set.
+        :return: Pointer to :cpp:class:`DataNode<DataNode>` created.
+        :raises: :cpp:class:`YInvalidArgumentError<YInvalidArgumentError>` In case the argument is invalid.
+        :raises: :cpp:class:`YPathError<YPathError>` In case the path is invalid.

     .. cpp:function:: virtual void set_value(const std::string& value)

         Set the value of this :cpp:class:`DataNode<DataNode>`.